makersacademy/news-summary-challenge/README.md

 I have built a single-page web app that summarises the news using the Guardian API and Aylien APIs, using Javascript, HTML and CSS.

+Since the Aylien API has a low API request limit (as it is directed via Makers API), in case of API fetch failure, I have replaced the summary text with the full article body.

 ## Completed User Stories